jisoooh0202/react-portfolio-website-tutorial/README.md

 - [How to Build Portfolio Website with React-part4](https://jnpnote.com/how-to-build-portfolio-website-with-react-part4/)
 - [How to Build Portfolio Website with React-part5](https://jnpnote.com/how-to-build-portfolio-website-with-react-part5/)

+## To Start the Project

+Run `npm install` to install all the packages, then run `npm start` to run the project

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).